rmeyerth/lard-site/docs/toolkit/tokens/instances.md

         if (!parentTokenGroup.getTokens().isEmpty()) {
             Token<?> body = parentTokenGroup.getTokens().get(0);
             if (!(body instanceof MultiLineToken)) {
-                throw new ParserException(String.format("Expected type to have a body section of type 'MultiLineToken' " + "but instead found '%s'", body.getClass().getSimpleName()));
+                throw new ParserException(String.format("Expected type to have a body section of " + "type 'MultiLineToken' but instead found '%s'",
+                        body.getClass().getSimpleName()));
             }
             TokenGroup parentTokens = parentTokenGroup.findGroupWithTokens(true)
                     .orElse(new TokenGroup());